 Does lithium interact with other medications?

 Lithium itself does not cause major interaction problems.
 Other medications may change how the kidney is getting rid of lithium and lead to increased levels.
-Some blood pressure medications (diuretics, ACE inhibitors) and most “non-steroidal anti-inflammatories” like ibuprofen (Motrin, Advil) have strong effects on lithium levels; careful lab testing is usually required with these combinations.
+Most blood pressure medications and nearly all “non-steroidal anti-inflammatories” like ibuprofen and naproxen (Motrin, Advil) have strong effects on lithium levels; careful lab testing is usually required with these combinations.

 Is this addictive?